HPI-Information-Systems/art-ner-dataset/README.md

 # Generation of Training Data for Named Entity Recognition of Artworks
-Data and pre-trained models from the paper "Generation of Training Data for Named Entity Recognition of Artworks"
+Data and pre-trained models from the paper [Generation of Training Data for Named Entity Recognition of Artworks](http://www.semantic-web-journal.net/content/generation-training-data-named-entity-recognition-artworks) published in the Semantic Web Journal 2023 issue.

 ## Data